Washington DC, MD to Las Vegas, NV Movers (NEW 2026 Costs)

 How long does a move from Washington DC to Las Vegas take?

-The 2,402-mile move from Washington DC, MD, to Las Vegas, NV, takes seven to 18 days.
-Some Washington DC movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Las Vegas.
+The 2,406-mile journey from Washington DC, MD to Las Vegas, NV, typically takes seven to 18 days.
+Some movers in Washington DC offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Las Vegas.